 Employers covered by an enterprise agreement will also need to review their enterprise agreement rates to ensure these rates are equal to or more than the new minimum award rates.
 For advice on implementing these changes and meeting minimum pay obligations, please contact us by telephone or email.

-Written by Alisar Tawil and Nicole Dunn
+Written by Nicole Dunn